syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/appearance.md

 ## Apply palette for Series

-`ColorModel` property of ChartSeries is used to define the colors for each data point.
+`ColorModel` property of `SFSeries` is used to define the colors for each data point.
 Following palettes are used to define the colors.

 **Predefined Palettes**

-Currently, Chart supports three types of palette and Metro palette is the default palette for SfChart.
+Currently, Series supports three types of palette and None palette is the default palette for Series.

 These predefined palettes are

 * Metro
 * Pineapple
 * TomatoSpectrum